Double/Debiased Machine Learning (DML)

 "Does DML give me causal effects even with observational data?"
 DML gives you valid inference conditional on the unconfoundedness assumption, similar to matching methods.
 It does not solve the omitted variable problem.
 If there are unmeasured confounders, DML is biased just like OLS would be.
 DML's advantage is in handling observed confounders more flexibly.

 "How is DML different from doubly robust estimation?"
 The doubly robust property is a building block of DML.
-DML adds cross-fitting (to handle ML overfitting) and the formal Neyman orthogonality framework (to handle regularization bias).
+DML adds (to handle ML overfitting) and the formal Neyman orthogonality framework (to handle regularization bias).
 You can think of DML as "doubly robust estimation done right when using ML."

 "How many folds for cross-fitting?"
 5 folds is a common default.
 Too few folds means the training set is small (reducing ML performance).
 Too many folds means each held-out set is small (increasing variance).
 The theoretical results are robust to the number of folds as long as .